New to advice-only planning? Read the FAQ! →

 This DIY approach is the most effective way to eliminate high management fees that often erode Canadian retirement savings.
 With today’s tools, DIY investment management is simple and almost completely automated.

-The average cost for a comprehensive, one-time financial plan in Canada is approximately $2,500.
-While this might seem higher than "free" services at a bank, it is almost always more cost-effective in the long run.
+The median cost for a comprehensive, one-time financial plan in Canada is approximately $2,600.
+While this might seem higher than “free” services at a bank, it is almost always more cost-effective in the long run.

 For most people, the “breakeven point” where a flat fee becomes cheaper than a traditional 1% AUM fee is approximately $100,000 in assets.
 This calculation includes a $250 annual review fee with the advice-only planner, plus a full update to your plan every three years at the same inflation-adjusted cost.
 If you have more than that, you are likely overpaying for traditional advice, which can cost you tens or even hundreds of thousands of dollars over your lifetime.
 You can use the calculator on this site to see exactly how much you might save over time.